zSnout/simple-slideshows/README.md

 ## Theming

-To change the theme of your slideshow, open `.env` and change the `THEME` variable.
+To change the theme of your slideshow, open `.astro/src/components/Layout.astro` and change the class name of the `<html>` tag to something other than `z-slate-light`.
+Currently, there are ten themes available:

+- z-slate-light
+- z-slate-dark
+- z-zinc-light
+- z-zinc-dark
+- z-gray-light
+- z-gray-dark
+- z-neutral-light
+- z-neutral-dark
+- z-stone-light
+- z-stone-dark

 If you know CSS, you can also customize your theme by opening `theme.postcss` and modifying the styles included in it.